 - Make sure all audio levels are set up correctly, adding in intro music and podcast end music.

 - Upload your podcast to your media host.
-It’s a lot like attaching a file in email.
+It’s a lot like attaching a file in an email.

 - Write your show notes, typically a paragraph or two of introduction.